Let the east coast's briny spray invigorate your Off Season spirit.

 Your Invitation Awaits

-The Winter Challenge Tasmania is a family friendly event, yet still exciting and competitive for high-end athletes.
+The Winter Challenge Tasmania is a family friendly event.

 Don your woolly socks and subscribe to the Off Season newsletter to be the first to know about Tasmania’s winter festivals, events and special offers.